Types of radioactive emissions

 Transmutations – change from one element to another

 Natural Transmutation: Spontaneous radioactive decay.
-Only one reactant
+Only one reactant.

 Artificial Transmutation: Bombardment of element with high E particle.
 Two reactants.